colbyhemond/abap-unit-runner-ci/README.md

 * Leverages standard SAP provided program to run the unit tests:
   * Tests use same framework as when manually running unit tests in ADT or SAP GUI
   * Leverages Email template that includes ADT links for failed tests for quicker navigation

+# Drawbacks
+* If too many developers use the same dev sytem, and mutliple developers are creating unit tests in the same package, someones temporary failing test might affectwhen the CI step runs all the tests
+  * You can create morne granular packages and work on managing coupling in your application to possible help this
+  * If this can't be avoided, then you are in the same kind of bottle neck as "locked objects with transports" and suggest re-examining your CI plan. (add isolated system, unit test with transpoiled abap, etc..)

 # Comparisons
 This solution is not better than other out there, it simply helps fill a gap giving you another option to define your development/deployment workflow how you want it to work.